What’s in My Embarkation Day Carry-on Bag:?

 Reusable Water Bottle

 I do not go anywhere without my Yeti Rambler (with the water bottle top and handle lid).
 I love having water with me throughout the day and at my bedside at night.
-Remember you will need to board the ship with it empty.
 It’s so easy to carry because of the handle, it’s easy to refill, and dishwasher safe!
+Please remember that just like at the airport, you will need to board the ship with it empty.

 Swimwear/Cover-up